Charity shop: Popularity

 In the early 2010s, shopping at a charity shop became popular enough to earn a name in the United States: thrifting.
+There are both internal and external factors contributing to a person's desire to thrift.

+Intrinsic motivations to thrift

+Sustainability

-Environmentalists may prefer buying second-hand goods as this uses fewer natural resources and would usually do less damage to the environment than by buying new goods would, in part because the goods are usually collected locally.
-In addition, reusing second-hand items is a form of recycling, and thus reduces the amount of waste going to landfill sites.
+Environmentalists may prefer buying second-hand goods as this uses fewer natural resources and will usually do less damage to the environment than buying new goods would, in part because the goods are usually collected locally.
+In addition, reusing second-hand items is a form of recycling, and thus reduces the amount of waste going to landfill sites which is viewed as combatant to the effects of fast fashion.
 People who oppose sweatshops often purchase second-hand clothing as an alternative to supporting clothing companies with dubious ethical practices.

+Fashion

-People who desire authentic vintage clothing typically shop at charity shops since most clothing that is donated is old and/or out of normal fashion (often from a recently deceased person who had not updated their clothing for a long time).
-Many YouTube channels make thrifting videos showcasing fashionable and unusual finds.
+People who desire authentic vintage clothing typically shop at charity shops because some specialize in selling donated clothing that is old and/or out of normal fashion (often from a recently deceased person who had not updated their clothing for a long time).
+These items may be perceived as one-of-a-kind or especially unique.
+Many social media channels make thrifting videos showcasing fashionable and unusual finds.

+Extrinsic motivations to thrift

+Monetary

+Charity shops tend to be relatively inexpensive, which has led to an increase in their popularity.
+During the United Kingdom cost of living crisis, a survey found that 53% of British young adults began thrifting as a budget-friendly alternative to purchasing new clothing items.
+Charity shops are also struggling in this economic crisis.

+Health & safety

-Second-hand goods are considered to be quite safe.
-The South Australian Public Health Directorate says that the health risk of buying used clothing is very low.
+Consumers are less likely to purchase items if they feel they are unsanitary or dirty.
+However, second-hand goods are considered to be quite safe.
+The South Australian Public Health Directorate says that the health risk of buying used clothing is low.
 It explains that washing purchased items in hot water is just one of several ways to eliminate the risk of contracting infectious diseases.

-Charity shops also tend to be relatively inexpensive which has led to an increase in their popularity during the United Kingdom cost of living crisis.
-Another reason for charity shop popularity is the chance to occasionally find rare or collectible items at these stores.
+Electronic word of mouth

+Social media platforms help spread awareness and trust in the thrifting process.
+Online content creators who share their experiences, tips, and tricks about thrifting can influence their viewers to buy items from a charity or thrift shop.
+These influencers can also make the process more accessible by providing knowledge on where to thrift, why to thrift, and how to thrift correctly.
+Thrifting has become a popular trend amongst Generation Z with its increasing popularity on social media platforms like Instagram and TikTok.